gtancev/gtancev.github.io/_posts/2022-01-22-stochastic-calibration.md

 ![](/images/posts/machine-learning/dice.jpg)

-Calibration of sensor systems and sensor networks is essentially a supervised learning problem.
+Calibration of measurement instruments such as sensor systems and sensor networks is essentially a supervised learning problem.
 The following post looks at the theoretical aspects and motivates [stochastic online calibration](https://ieeexplore.ieee.org/abstract/document/9690889).

-## Linear Models, Neural Networks, and Gradient-Based Optimization
+## Linear Models

 Once a data set $\mathbf{X} = [\mathbf{x}_1, ..., \mathbf{x}_p] = [x_1, ..., x_n]^T \in \mathbb{R}^{n\times p}$ in $n$ samples and $p$ independent variables (or features) $X_i \in \mathcal{X}$, $i\in\{1, ..., p\}$ is collected (with $n > p$), the influence of the independent variables on the dependent variables $Y_k \in \mathcal{Y}$, $k\in\{1, ..., q\}$ can be evaluated.
 In this notation, $\mathbf{X}$ contains a column with 1's for the intercept.
 The aim is to find a function $f$ that maps from $\mathcal{X}$ to $\mathcal{Y}$, i.e., $f: \mathcal{X}\to\mathcal{Y}$.
 This is a supervised learning problem because the output is known.
 If the output is also continuous ($Y \in \mathbb{R}$), this particular type of task is called regression.
 For instance, calibrating a low-cost sensor system is a typical regression problem.